 The site covers 30-square miles of thick jungle and only 10% of it has been fully excavated.
 To think that there is so much still buried under the jungle!
 It gave me such a huge sense of ancient history standing there.

-This photo shows the sheer scale of the structures, I look like an ant!
+This photo shows the sheer scale of the structures at Caracol Mayan ruins, I look like an ant!

 The name 'Caracol' means snail in Spanish and came about because the people who discovered the site found snail shells everywhere.
 And it stuck!

-If you're in Belize you should definitely go.
+If you're in Belize you should definitely go to the Mayan ruins at Caracol.
 Learning about the ancient history of this country is fascinating and it really is breathtaking to see.
 Several operators offer tours, and it is well worth having someone to take you around and explain the history.
 Find some options here and let me know if you make it!